Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 You're being tested on your ability to analyze how marginalized communities experience disproportionate environmental harm and how they've organized to fight back.
-Don't just memorize locations and dates—know what concept each case illustrates.
+Don't just memorize locations and dates.
+Know what concept each case illustrates.
 Can you explain why a particular community was targeted?
 Can you connect grassroots activism to policy changes?
 Can you identify patterns across different cases?
-That's what will earn you points on exams and deepen your understanding of how environmental racism operates.
+That's what will set your answers apart and deepen your understanding of how environmental racism operates.

-Compare: Flint vs. Cancer Alley—Flint represents acute government failure through a specific decision, while Cancer Alley shows chronic, cumulative harm from industrial concentration.
+Compare: Flint vs. Cancer Alley.
+Flint represents acute government failure through a specific decision, while Cancer Alley shows chronic, cumulative harm from decades of industrial concentration.
 Both demonstrate how structural racism operates through infrastructure and land use decisions.
-If an FRQ asks about environmental racism, these two cases offer complementary evidence.
+These two cases offer complementary evidence if you need to discuss environmental racism on an exam.

 These cases highlight the specific ways Indigenous communities face environmental harm that intersects with colonialism, treaty violations, and struggles for self-determination.
 Environmental justice for Indigenous peoples cannot be separated from land rights and sovereignty.

-Compare: Standing Rock vs. Navajo uranium mining—Standing Rock focused on preventing future harm while Navajo communities seek accountability for past extraction.
-Both cases center Indigenous sovereignty as inseparable from environmental justice, challenging frameworks that treat land purely as a resource.
+Compare: Standing Rock vs. Navajo uranium mining.
+Standing Rock focused on preventing future harm while Navajo communities seek accountability for past extraction.
+Both cases center Indigenous sovereignty as inseparable from environmental justice, challenging frameworks that treat land purely as an economic resource.

 These cases demonstrate how residential segregation and discriminatory siting practices concentrate environmental hazards in Black and Latino neighborhoods.
 Where you live shouldn't determine whether you're poisoned.

-Compare: Kettleman City vs. West Dallas—both involve communities of color facing industrial contamination, but Kettleman City highlights language access as an environmental justice issue while West Dallas centers children's health.
-Use these cases to discuss how environmental racism operates differently across Latino and Black communities while producing similar outcomes.
+Compare: Kettleman City vs. West Dallas.
+Both involve communities of color facing industrial contamination, but Kettleman City highlights language access as an environmental justice issue while West Dallas centers children's health.
+Use these cases to discuss how environmental racism operates differently across Latino and Black communities while producing similar outcomes of disproportionate harm.

 These cases show how legal action and public pressure can force corporate responsibility, though justice often comes slowly and incompletely.

-Compare: Hinkley vs. Love Canal—both cases resulted in significant legal and policy outcomes, but Hinkley focused on corporate liability while Love Canal prompted government cleanup programs.
-Together, they show the two main pathways for environmental justice: holding polluters accountable and demanding government action.
+Compare: Hinkley vs. Love Canal.
+Both cases resulted in significant legal and policy outcomes, but Hinkley focused on corporate liability through litigation while Love Canal prompted government cleanup programs through legislation.
+Together, they show the two main pathways for environmental justice: holding polluters accountable in court and demanding government action through policy.

 | Concept | Best Examples |